CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: INTRODUCTION

 \section{INTRODUCTION}

 Manipulating dynamic objects is challenging, requiring a sophisticated interplay of object detection, motion planning, and control \cite{5651175}.
 In dynamic manipulation scenarios, tasks such as throwing \cite{Liu2022a, 9560866}, juggling \cite{Woodruff2023}, and catching \cite{kim2014catching, salehian2016dynamical} are essential.
 Catching dynamic objects requires quick and precise motion planning, followed by fast and accurate execution.
-For the motion planning of catching, the process can be divided into two phases, Pre-Catching (PRC) and Post-Catching (POC) \cite{Zhao2023b}.
+For the motion planning of catching, the process can be divided into two phases, pre-catching (PRC) and post-catching (POC) \cite{Zhao2023b}.
 In the POC phase, for a high-stiffness robot, the object may bounce away or generate significant impact forces upon contact.
-To address this, incorporating a cushioning mechanism during catching is beneficial, as it reduces impact forces \cite{9691802, Haddadin2009}, prevents damage to both the robot and the object \cite{6343846}, and minimizes the risk of rebound, especially for high-speed or high-mass objects \cite{9636775, 9341246}.
-Moreover, since humans naturally exhibit cushioning behavior when catching objects, an effective approach would be for the robot to learn this motion from humans.
+To address these problems, incorporating a cushioning mechanism during catching is beneficial, as it reduces impact forces \cite{9691802, Haddadin2009}, prevents damage to both the robot and the object \cite{6343846}, and minimizes the risk of rebound, especially for high-speed or high-mass objects \cite{9636775, 9341246}.
+Moreover, since humans always exhibit cushioning behavior when catching high-mass objects, an effective approach would be for the robot to learn this motion from humans \cite{Zhao2023b}.

-Mobile manipulators are particularly adept at dynamic manipulation tasks, outperforming conventional stationary robots \cite{zeng2020tossingbot,Lampariello2011} with greater flexibility and efficiency \cite{Wang2023, Mashali2018, Xie2024}.
+Mobile manipulators, with their high degrees of freedom, are better suited to learning from human behavior, enabling them to outperform conventional stationary robots in terms of flexibility and efficiency \cite{zeng2020tossingbot, Lampariello2011, Wang2023, Mashali2018, Xie2024}.
 Their mobility allows them to actively navigate and interact with objects \cite{rizzi2023robust, pankert2020perceptive}.
 In catching tasks, most prior research focused on rigid control approaches, often overlooking the importance of compliant control \cite{5651175,salehian2016dynamical, Lampariello2011,Dong2020}.
-Mobile manipulators, with their wireless capabilities, are ideal for learning human-like compliant behavior.
-We focus on introducing a framework for compliant catching using human demonstration data, which is designed to be modular, allowing easy integration with other robotic systems.
+We focus on introducing a framework to achieve compliant catching for mobile manipulators (CCMM).
+Compared with previous works, the contributions of this letter are: